Asymptotic boundedness and moment asymptotic expansion in ultradistribution spaces: The uniform MAE

 \section{The uniform MAE}

 The bound in (\ref{eq:MAE}) is not uniform in general, but in the ultradistributional case it is natural to expect that some sort of uniformity could be present.
 For instance, we see below in Proposition \ref{t:E'*hasUMAE} that this is the case for compactly supported ultradistributions.
 Let us introduce the following uniform variant of the MAE.
-Throughout this section we work with three weight sequences $M_p$, $N_p$, and $A_p$, and simultaneously denote in short their Beurling or Roumieu cases by $\ast$, $\dagger$, and $\sharp$, respectively; the associated functions of $M_p$ and $N_p$ are $M$ and $N$.
+Throughout this section we work with three weight sequences $M_p$, $N_p$, and $A_p$, and simultaneously denote in short their Beurling or Roumieu cases by $\ast$, $\dagger$, and $\sharp$, respectively.
+The associated function \cite{ultradistributions1} of $N_{p}$ is given by